25 years of growing this method

 You can also develop trusting relationships with your peers at work.
 You can develop trust with customers.
 And best of all, you can develop trust with people who you’d never thought of before.
 With all this trust, with this deep knowledge, you can then turn on your fixing-things ideas.

 Indi is a researcher who coaches, writes, and teaches about inclusive product strategy.
 Her work is rooted in the problem space where the focus is on people, not users.
 Indi pioneered opportunity maps, mental model diagrams, and thinking styles.
 Her way of approaching the problem allows teams to truly pay attention to people, without letting cognitive bias and assumptions creep in.
 Indi has written two books, Practical Empathy and Mental Models.
-Her next book, Assumptions Aside, will cover thinking styles.
+She is at work on a book series, Assumptions Aside, that begins with listening and goes on to cover thinking styles and using opportunity maps to guide responsible design strategy.
 She builds knowledge and community via a series of live online advanced courses about the importance of pushing the boundaries of your perspective.
 She was one of the founders of Adaptive Path, the pioneering UX agency.
 You can follow her on Twitter @indiyoung and access many resources on her website indiyoung.com as well as at medium.com/inclusive-software.

 - Indi has spoken at 60+ conferences globally (six of them online during the 2020 pandemic), and 30+ internal talks for organizations